 ‘USE Unless’

-1. If you do not work hard, you will fail.
+If you do not work hard, you will fail.
+Ans: Unless you work hard, you will fail.

+If you work hard, you will pass.
 Ans: Unless you work hard, you will not pass.

+If you work hard, you will not fail.
 Ans: Unless you work hard, you will fail.

-4. If you do not work hard, you will not pass.
+If you do not work hard, you will not pass.
+Ans: Unless you work hard, you will not pass.

-5. If you do not pay your bill, Your electricity will be cut.
+If you do not pay your bill, Your electricity will be cut.
+Ans: Unless you pay your bill, your electricity will be cut.

-‘USE If
+‘USE If‘

+List will not be considered unless the nominated site was first included on the Tentative List.
 Ans: List will not be considered if the nominated site was not first included on the tentative list.

+You will never know unless you try.
 Ans: You will never know if you do not try.

+I feel sure enough to take her to Chinon unless you stop me.
 Ans: I feel sure enough to take her to Chinon if you do not stop me.

+I couldn’t possibly eat anything more unless they had some of those giant asparagus.
 Ans: I couldn’t possibly eat anything more if they had not some of those giant asparagus.

 If you like the post, like this post, share this post and comment on your views.